yeonsu-jung/yeonsu-jung.github.io/index.md

 I am a postdoctoral researcher in [Applied Mathematics at Harvard](https://seas.harvard.edu/applied-mathematics), working with [Prof. L. Mahadevan](https://softmath.seas.harvard.edu/).
 Previously, I completed my Ph.D. in Mechanical Engineering at Seoul National University under the supervision of [Prof. Ho-Young Kim](https://fluids.snu.ac.kr/).

 My research program, **Controlling disordered soft-matter systems with nonsmooth interactions**, aims to turn mechanical complexity into a predictive and designable resource through a strongly computational lens.
-I develop **physics-based, computational tools** for soft and active matter that combine reduced-order modeling, optimization, and data-driven inference with tightly coupled experiments.
-A central theme is using computation to close the loop between **experiment, model, and inverse design**, so that simulations are not just descriptive but actively guide what we build and measure.
+I develop **physics-based, computational tools** for soft and active matter that combine reduced-order modeling and optimization with tightly coupled experiments.
+A central theme is using computation to close the loop between **experiment, model, and inverse design**, so that simulations are not just descriptive but actively guide what we build and measure and, in the longer term, interface naturally with emerging data-driven approaches.

 On the computational side, I focus on:
 - **Discrete differential geometry (DDG) and reduced-order models** for filament elasticity, contact, friction, and topological constraints
 - **Nonsmooth mechanics and complementarity-based contact solvers** for disordered, contact-rich media
 - **Inverse design and control as inference**, formulating high-level objectives (entanglement, force transmission, dissipation, robustness) and solving constrained optimization problems in physical parameter spaces
-- **Data-driven reconstruction and coarse-graining**, extracting geometry, contact networks, and force chains from 3D imaging data to identify minimal, predictive state variables
+- **Reconstruction and coarse-graining of complex configurations**, using 3D imaging and geometric analysis to identify minimal, predictive state variables and laying the groundwork for future data-driven modeling
 - **Computational soft materials and high-performance simulation tools**, with an emphasis on reproducible, open workflows that can be shared across physics and engineering communities

 These computational methods are tightly integrated with custom experiments and fabrication to study and solve **inverse problems in soft matter**: